Technology moves so fast it can be difficult to keep up, with things only seen in science fiction 20 years ago now becoming reality.

 People might type ‘best restaurants near me’ into Google, but when asking their digital assistant a question, they might instead be more conversational – ’where shall I go for dinner tonight?’

 You can build your web content around these questions.
 As voice search generally looks for local results, also make sure you’re listing your phone number and location (and that they’re up to date).
-Have a look at our guide to local SEO for more on how local consumers can find you online.

 The other way you can use voice recognition is to make your life around the office easier.
 For instance, Alexa for Business can manage schedules, keep track of to-do lists and set reminders for you.
 If you struggle with organisation, a digital assistant could be a good bet.